 What are some of the benefits of CRM automation?

 We've talked about how CRM automation works to empower your sales and marketing teams.
 But what does that mean in a less generalized sense?
 Here are a few of the many ways automating your CRM can make a difference to your business:

 The ability to streamline tasks is a huge benefit.
 By taking the time (once!) to build workflows and triggers, redundant, monotonous tasks can be relegated to a single click.
 In turn, this allows marketers, sales reps and customer service reps to turn their minds to more important things than paperwork: like lead generation, lead nurturing and phone calls... to leads.

 Improve Pipeline Performance

 Because teams are able to follow up faster, automating your customer relationship management can help them generate more MQLs and SQLs with better qualification rates.

 Shorter, Better Sales Cycle

 Automation allows teams to make more out of your CRM data.
-It can handle customer research, quote creation, even legal paperwork, making the sales process shorter.
+It can handle customer research, quote creation, and even legal paperwork, making the sales process shorter.
 Because all the potential customer's data is at their fingertips, lead scoring is better.
-So, it's easier to match high performing sales reps with high value leads.
+So, it's easier to match high-performing sales reps with high value leads.

 Better Data, Bigger Picture